Chukwumasophia/Credit-card-fraud-analysis/README.md

 ### Data Source

 This project uses a primary credit card dataset stored in a CSV file format.
-The dataset contains detailed information on credit card transactions.
+The dataset contains detailed information on credit card transactions,collected from kaggle

 ### Tools Used